HimaniDas/Bookstore_API_Testing/README.md

-# 📚 Book Store API Testing
+# 📚 Book Store API Testing - Postman Collection

-This project contains a **Postman collection** for testing a **Book Store API**.
-The API provides functionalities to list books, create users, generate authentication tokens, and assign books to users.
+This Postman collection is designed to test the Book Store API provided by `https://bookstore.demoqa.com`.
+The collection includes various API requests to interact with the Book Store API, such as listing books, creating users, generating tokens, assigning books to users, and checking authorization.

 ## 📌 Prerequisites